 Primary Beam: These direct-fire weapons are the gold standard for ship-to-ship combat.
 A ship must move to Engagement range of a target to use these weapons.
+While not illegal, non-military ships with this weapon draw more questions and usual from the powers that be.

 Pulse Beam: These direct-fire weapons lack the accuracy of the primary beams, but do superior damage.
 A ship must move to Engagement range of a target to use these weapons.
+While not illegal, non-military ships with this weapon draw more questions and usual.